Ethical Consumption Before Capitalism (2021-2022)

 Fall 2021 – Spring 2022

-See related Data+ summer projects, Ethical Consumption Before Capitalism (2021) and For Love of Greed: Tracing the Early History of Consumer Culture (2020).
+See related Data+ summer projects, Ethical Consumption Before Capitalism (2023), Ethical Consumption Before Capitalism (2021), For Love of Greed: Tracing the Early History of Consumer Culture (2020) and related team, Ethical Consumption Before Capitalism (2023-2024).

 Image: Medieval, by June Yarham, licensed under CC BY-NC-ND 2.0